 Activity 2020-2: Interim Housing (Re-proposed) Unit of Measurement Baseline Benchmark Projected Outcome Benchmark Achieved?
-HC #1: Additional Ur nits of Housi ng Made Availa able Number of new housing units made available for chronically homeless or homeless with disability households at or below 80% AMI as a result of the activity (increase).
-0 30 30 TBD HC #5: Increa ise in Reside ent Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+HC #1: Additional Ur HC #1: Additional Units of Housing Made Available Number of new housing units made available for chronically homeless or homeless with disability households at or below 80% AMI as a result of the activity (increase).
+0 30 30 TBD HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 0 100 100 TBD HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
 0 100 100 N/A